 Those Pinterest-pretty pantries are often aesthetically pleasing with cool colors and airy spaces, but have you noticed how little food they actually hold?
 And not many of us have the huge pantries you see in some of those images.
 It's important to know how to work within your own space and make it workable.

-In most cases, I do recommend you remove things like pasta and rice and dry beans from their original packaging, and place them into airtight containers, no matter which ones you choose.
-This packaging wasn't meant for long-term storage, and can allow bugs, air, and moisture to get in over time.
+In most cases, I do recommend you remove things like pasta, rice, dry beans from their original packaging, and place them into airtight containers, no matter which ones you choose.
+This packaging wasn’t meant for long-term storage, and can allow bugs, air, and moisture to get in over time.

 Basic Pantry Staples That Should Be in Your Kitchen